-E-Levy: Has Bawumia’s position on momo tax changed? - Amaliba
+E-Levy: Has Bawumia’s position on MoMo tax changed? - Amaliba

 The NDC’s communication member’s comment comes on the back of recent controversies surrounding the E-levy after it was announced by the finance minister in his presentation of the 2022 budget to parliament last year.

-The 1.75 levy according to Ken Ofori-Atta will cover all financial transactions above 100 cedis performed electronically, including inward remittances.
+The 1.75% rate for the levy according to Ken Ofori-Atta will cover all financial transactions above 100 cedis performed electronically, including inward remittances.

 The announcement was received with several backlashes from stakeholders and the general public who are against the e-levy leading to a back and forth in parliament.